bakpakin/Fennel/CODE-OF-CONDUCT.md

 > Patt: "I'm not attacking anyone, are you deaf?"

 > Alex: *DMs admin* "hey uh.
-Can someone look at #general?
+Can someone look at #fennel?
 Patt is getting a bit aggro.
 I tried to nudge them about it, but nope."

-> MxAdmin1: <joins #general> "Hey Patt, admin here.
+> MxAdmin1: <joins #fennel> "Hey Patt, admin here.
 Could you tone it down?
 This sort of attack is really not okay in this space."

 > Patt: "Leave me alone I haven't said anything bad wtf is wrong with you."

 > MxAdmin1: *removes patt* *DMs patt* "I mean it.
 Please refer to the CoC in the repository if you have questions, but you can consider this an actual warning.
-I'd appreciate it if you reworded your messages in #general, since they made folks there uncomfortable.
+I'd appreciate it if you reworded your messages in #fennel, since they made folks there uncomfortable.
 Let's try and be kind, yeah?"

 > Patt: *Replies to DM* "@mxadmin1 Okay sorry.
 I'm just frustrated and I'm kinda burnt out and I guess I got carried away.
 I'll DM Alex a note apologizing and edit my messages.
 Sorry for the trouble."